Read more in:

 April 12: Polyot-2.
 Test of the IS prototype.

 Oct.
-19: Cosmos-248.
+19: Kosmos-248.
 Assumed a 551 by 490-kilometer orbit.
 Described in Western sources (31) as an unusually large target satellite (4,536 kilograms) presumably equipped with sensors to monitor interceptor miss distance, shrapnel pattern and explosion effects.
-Served as target for Cosmos-249.
+Served as target for Kosmos-249.

 Aug.
-6: Cosmos-291.
+6: Kosmos-291.
 First test launch of the 11K69 (Tsyklon-2) booster.
 According to some sources, the payload was a dummy IS spacecraft, according to others a failed target.

 Nov.
 1: The 11K69 (Tsyklon-2) rocket flew its first sub-orbital test launch with a dummy IS payload.
 Western analysts suggested (17) that the launch intended to reach orbit.
 This can be confirmed by the official statistics of KB Yuzhnoe, which claim that all 103 launches of the 11K69 rocket, as of January 2000, were successful.
 (98)